ConfigureID/gh-actions/README.md

       source_ref: main
       # Optional.
 Name to use when uploading the resulting artifact (defaults to build-output)
       artifact_name: build-output
+      # Optional.
+Indicates if the project is an NPM package (default to false)
+      package: true
 ```

 ### Playwright E2E Testing - Simple